rekhaeshwar/python-prometheus/README.md

 ```

 Above deploy scripts creates:
 - New namespace called query-url on k8s cluster.
-All the resources are created inside this namespace( so it can be easier ti delete everything related to this application in one shot)
+All the resources are created inside this namespace( so it can be easier to delete everything related to this application in one shot)
 - ConfigMap called query-url-config.
-This contains the queries that the application queries.
+This contains the external configs needed for the application.
 In case we need to add more urls, we can update the configmap and restart deployment.
-- Secret called git-reg-cred which had READ packages token to download docker image from Github.
+- Secret called git-reg-cred which has READ packages token to download docker image from Github.
 - Deployment called query-url.
-This uses the configmap and secret that are created above. configmap is mounted as a volume.
+This uses the configmap and secret that are created above.
+Configmap is mounted as a volume into the container.
 It also contains readinessProbe to check the container health before it is ready to requests.
-- Service called query-url-service which exposes query-url deployment at port 32000 with internal DNS url(Example: query-url-service.query-url.svc.cluster-domain.example) inside the cluster.
-Service creaion is not required if there is no need to expose the deployment and be removed by commenting the line ``` kubectl apply -f kubernetes/service.yaml ``` from deploy.sh script.
+- Service called query-url-service which exposes query-url deployment at port 32000 with k8s internal DNS url(Example: query-url-service.query-url.svc.cluster-domain.example) inside the cluster.
+Service creation is not required if there is no need to expose the deployment and be removed by commenting the line ``` kubectl apply -f kubernetes/service.yaml ``` from deploy.sh script.

 When the deployment is complete the resources on k8s cluster should look something like this: